|Years||1987 World Championships (Lt 1x 6th)

 Full accounts of Caroline’s years rowing for GB can be read here:

 Gill Bond was unable to compete in 1989 after having had back surgery, and Caroline returned to the lightweight single, but this time didn’t make the main final and finished tenth.
 “By then Riccardo and I had got married and I think my priorities were different,” She says.
 “I remember this distinct change from being coached by your boyfriend to being coached by your husband.
 I think I was looking for more sympathy from my husband, and I’d lost the spark.
-After that I didn’t really try to row internationally again, although a couple of years later I did a lightweight women’s four for Italy for a bit because by then I’d got Italian citizenship, and we came third at Lucerne, but then they selected another crew to go to the World championships!
+After that I didn’t really try to row internationally again, although a couple of years later I tried a lightweight women’s four for Italy for a while because by then I’d got Italian citizenship.
+We came third at Lucerne, but then they selected another crew to go to the World Championships!
 And I thought, ‘Well, if that’s how it works in Italy, I’m not going to do it again.'”

 The rowing photographer Peter Spurrier took this picture of her training with Carrie Wood in late 1987.

 In 1998, when Caroline was on maternity leave with her third child, she got another out of the blue contact, this time a letter from John Wilson, who was in charge of the ergo manufacturer’s Concept 2 arm in Nottingham.
 “He said, ‘I don’t know what you do, but I remember you from the World Championships in Copenhagen, and we’re looking for a distributor in Italy who has a background in rowing and who speaks English and Italian.’
 At the time Riccardo had started an initiative where he went into schools with indoor rowers to promote rowing so it all fitted together, and we became the Italian distributors for Concept 2.”